-This report is based on a measurement system called HEDIS®, which was developed by the National Committee for Quality Assurance (NCQA) through the combined efforts of many experts in health care.
+This report is based on a measurement system called HEDIS[®], which was developed by the National Committee for Quality Assurance (NCQA) through the combined efforts of many health care experts.
 It includes measures collected by the health plans and measures collected through member surveys.
 All measures are verified by independent auditors.